Nuubaat

 Nuubaat (نوبات /ar/) is a form of Algerian classical music.
 The term itself is the plural form of nūba (نوبة), a suite of old Andalusian musical pieces.
 It is these multi-movement works that give nuubaat its name.
-The music originally spread from Islamic Spain to North Africa following the Christian Reconquest of Spain and subsequent expulsion of Sephardic Jews and Muslims.
+The music originally spread from Islamic Spain to the Maghreb following the Christian Reconquest of Spain and subsequent expulsion of Sephardic Jews and Muslims.
 In Algeria, the form originally found a home in the cities of Constantine and Tlemcen, with Algiers later becoming an influential center as well.